alan-turing-institute/prompto/README.md

 `prompto` derives from the Italian word "_pronto_" which means "_ready_".
 It could also mean "_I prompt_" in Italian (if "_promptare_" was a verb meaning "_to prompt_").

+A pre-print for this work is available on [arXiv](https://arxiv.org/abs/2408.11847).
+If you use this library, please see the [citation](#citation) below.
+For the experiments in the pre-print, see the [system demonstration examples](./examples/system-demo/README.md).

 ## Why `prompto`?

 The benefit of  _asynchronous querying_ is that it allows for multiple requests to be sent to an API _without_ having to wait for the LLM's response, which is particularly useful to fully utilise the rate limits of an API.
 This is especially useful when an experiment file contains a large number of prompts and/or has several models to query. [_Asynchronous programming_](https://docs.python.org/3/library/asyncio.html) is simply a way for programs to avoid getting stuck on long tasks (like waiting for an LLM response from an API) and instead keep running other things at the same time (to send other queries).